-Our qualitative analysis revealed certain limitations in the Pyannote model's overlap detection.
-Specifically, the model only considered speech as overlapping if all involved audio segments were incoherent.
-If one speaker's voice dominated, the model did not recognize the speech as overlapping.
-This issue could result in scenarios where multiple speakers were active, but not identified as such by the model.
+Our qualitative analysis revealed certain limitations in the Pyannote model's \textbf{overlap detection}.
+Specifically, the model only considered speech overlapping if all audio segments were incoherent.
+If one speaker's voice dominated others, the model did not recognize the speech as overlapping.
+This issue resulted in scenarios where multiple speakers are active, but not identified as overlapping.
 Additionally, the transcription quality for overlapped speech was suboptimal, likely because Whisper's training data primarily focuses on transcribing a single speaker while treating other voices as background noise.\footnote{\url{https://github.com/openai/whisper/discussions/434\#discussioncomment-4141250}} Due to these overlap detection limitations, we encountered `spurious speakers'---artifacts that appeared to be individual speakers but were actually combinations of multiple voices.
 Such spurious speakers also emerged when the debate anchor played relevant footage with accompanying audio, complicating the speaker diarization process.
 Nevertheless, this might impact a small fraction of our video content and manual evaluations on a subset of videos showed that the overall quality of the transcripts was exceptional.
 The entire transcription pipeline is outlined in \textit{Branch (b)} of Figure \ref{fig:pipeline_fig}.

-\subsection{Face and gender detection}
+\subsection{Face and Gender Detection}